Original post March 2019; Updated May 2022.

 It all comes down to the importance of the image.
 Doubling the image size in Canva might be easiest for you and might produce a much larger file complicating web use, but might work fine for you.
 Then again downloading the image as a PDF and converting it might be better for you and produce a smaller file retaining its quality and web friendliness.
 (Think website images, you want smaller files with the best quality to maintain good website speed and the best quality).

-Another thing to keep in mind is that image compression happens when uploading images to social media
+Another thing to keep in mind is that image compression happens when uploading images to social media.

-So now, how to resolve this.
+So now, how to resolve it.

 If it’s important to you that the image is very sharp (I like my blog post images to be clean, but social media images aren’t always that important, or noticeable, to me) I download the graphic from Canva as a PDF.
 If I need a transparent background I use PNG.
 I rarely use JPG downloads mostly use PNG when I don’t use PDF.